February 23, 2011

 Spring Cleaning, Fruits and Ta'rof

-To me spring means hope, brightness, warmth, rejuvenation, colors, birds chirping, flowers and fruits.
-At this time of the year with spring being around the corner it's time for our traditional, major خانه تکانی - khaneh-tekani (spring cleaning).
-Which is a top to bottom, inside out, every nook and cranny heavy-duty cleaning, getting rid of the old and bringing in the new.
-Besides the cleaning I'm thinking of reupholstering my kitchen chairs and painting my stairway, that's why I need at least four weeks to accomplish all of this, and yes, I'll do it all by myself.
-Changing the seat covers is easy, it's choosing the right fabric that is hard.
-So far, I've been to my neighborhood fabric store and came back empty handed.
+To me, spring means hope, brightness, warmth, rejuvenation, colors, birds chirping, flowers, and fruits.
+At this time of the year, with spring being around the corner, it's time for our traditional, major خانه تکانی - khaneh-tekani (spring cleaning).
+This is a top-to-bottom, inside-out, every nook and cranny heavy-duty cleaning, getting rid of the old and bringing in the new.
+Besides the cleaning, I'm thinking of reupholstering my kitchen chairs and painting my stairway, that's why I need at least four weeks to accomplish all of this, and yes, I'll do it all by myself.
+Changing the seat covers is easy; it's choosing the right fabric that is hard.
+So far, I've been to my neighborhood fabric store and came back empty-handed.
 I can't seem to find what I'm looking for.
-Well, I'm not much of an interior designer and it takes me awhile to figure out what works best.
+Well, I'm not much of an interior designer, and it takes me a while to figure out what works best.
 I also wrote about spring cleaning (Iranian style) a year ago at this time.

-Assorted fresh seasonal fruit platters are usually the center piece of the living room coffee tables in most Iranian homes for Nowruz celebrations and gatherings with friends and family.
-For us, serving fruits is right up there with serving a fresh brewed cup of tea with sweets.
-Even though winter fruits are somewhat limited in varieties compared to the summer bounty, you offer a fruit platter with what's seasonally available in your area and part of the world.
+Assorted fresh seasonal fruit platters are usually the centerpiece of the living room coffee tables in most Iranian homes for Nowruz celebrations and gatherings with friends and family.
+For us, serving fruits is right up there with serving a fresh-brewed cup of tea with sweets.
+Even though winter fruits are somewhat limited in varieties compared to the summer bounty, you can offer a fruit platter with what's seasonally available in your area and part of the world.

 Enjoy!